 Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.
 (ESV)

 This sage advice is given to us, the disciples of modern times, as we proclaim God’s truth to an unbelieving world, but it can feel a little strange on the surface.
-“Innocent as doves” fits with our Christian world view, but “wise as serpents”?
+“Innocent as doves” fits with our Christian worldview, but “wise as serpents”?
 The serpent was responsible for the downfall of man and God did not speak so kindly of it back in Genesis.
 Now, however, our beloved Jesus is asking us to be wise as serpents.

-So we turn to a wise and courageous woman of the Old Testament to give us a roadmap on how exactly we are to apply this truth in our every day lives.
+So we turn to a wise and courageous woman of the Old Testament to give us a roadmap on how exactly we are to apply this truth in our everyday lives.

-Abigail, A Sheep In the Midst of Wolves
+Abigail in the Bible, A Sheep In the Midst of Wolves

 Read 1 Samuel 25: 1-44.